relai/todosapp/README.md

      http://localhost:8080

-There are actually three "applications" packaged in each sub-project.
+There are actually three "applications" packaged in each sub-project:

-**Web application** rendered at the server side:
+- **Web application** rendered at the server side:

     http://localhost:8080/todos

-**RESTful Web Service** providing CRUD operations of to-do items:
+- **RESTful Web Service** providing CRUD operations of to-do items:

     http://localhost:8080/api/todos

-**Single-page application**: a rich Internet client rendered at the browser side:
+- **Single-page application**: a rich Internet client rendered at the browser side:

     http://localhost:8080/spa

     This is a Backbone.js application backed by the RESTful web service at `api/todos`.

 ### Java 8

-All modules are implemented in Java 8, taking advantage of Lambda expressions.
+All modules are implemented in Java 8, taking advantage of the Lambda expressions.

 ###Maven Integration